bigwiv/Biopython-cn/chr11.rst

     >>> strict_parser = PDBParser(PERMISSIVE=0)

-In the permissive state (DEFAULT), PDB files that obviously contain errors are °∞corrected°± (i.e. some residues or atoms are left out).
+In the permissive state (DEFAULT), PDB files that obviously contain errors are ‚Äúcorrected‚Äù (i.e. some residues or atoms are left out).
 These errors include:

 -  Multiple residues with the same identifier